10 Best Pillar Drills in 2019

 The Wolf 5 Speed Bench Pillar Drill is an inexpensive model that is known to be great for newcomers and beginners.
 Not extremely high quality, the features of this bench pillar drill are sufficient to get DIY jobs around the house done.
 The 45-degree tilt angle on this machine is a comfortable one to work with.
 The materials are durable and long lasting, and the pillar drill has 350 watts motor.

 It has a 13 mm chuck capacity, and the overall height is 575 mm.
 A chuck guard is installed for safety reasons with an adjustable mechanism that promotes a safe working environment.
 The speeds on this model range from 580 to 2650 RPM.
 The maximum drilling depth is 50 mm which is suitable for most home projects.
+For other great tools see our guide on heat guns.

 - 45-degree tilt table